data-gymnasia/courses/content/multivariable-calculus/content.md

 ---
 > id: step-69

-*Solution*.
-We can apply the product rule to find that
+*Solution.* We can apply the product rule to find that

 ``` latex
 \frac{\partial f}{\partial \mathbf{x}} = \mathbf{x}'